te9no/zmk-battery-center/README.md

 1. Right click the tray icon
 2. Click `Control` > `Manual window positioning` in the menu
-3. Move the window to any position you like
+3. Now you can grab the top of the window to move it to any position you like

 ## Contributing
 Issues and PRs are appreciated.